 It can be a way for you to move forward with your music career, meaning the difference between making a good living or ending your dream of having your passion for music not become a full-time career opportunity for you.

 I would recommend anyone to reinvent their back catalog of music, that are no longer earning them money even going forward with new stuff you are working on.

 With a complete range of standard or custom rate usage cards, licensing that old track you recorded five years ago, could and should be making you money.

-You will need to put some work into promoting your site and let others know they can license your music, songs and buy direct of your own site.
+You will need to put some work into promoting your site and let others know they can license your music, songs and buy directly from your own site.